 Good macro life on the rocks, many nudibranches; Anna’s magnificent slug, varicose wart slug and leopard nudibranch.
 Some coral banded shrimps.

-Viz 12-15m, Max depth 16m, water temp 30C
+Dive Conditions: Viz 12-15m, Max depth 16m, water temp 30C

-Tokong Laut (temple of the sea)
+Tokong Laut (Temple of the Sea)

-Viz 15m, Max depth 22m, water temp.
+Dive Conditions: Viz 15m, Max depth 22m, water temp.
 30C

 The Sugar Wreck